 We do not make any health claims with respect to the use of any herbs and spices – we are not qualified to give medical advice.
 However, if you wish to consume herbs and spices for their beneficial properties, only ever consume them in normal culinary quantities, never use more than you’d normally add to flavour food.
 For further advice, you should consult a medical practitioner or qualified naturopath.

 At the moment, our spices are not certified organic.
 For more details on dietary information, please click this link.

 Gluten (in the form of wheat starch) is not added to any Herbie’s spices or spice blends.
 In the rare case when besan flour is added as an essential ingredient to a spice blend, it would be clearly marked on the ingredient list.

 However, in some instances we cannot guarantee that products don’t contain traces of gluten, due to cross contamination during harvesting, transportation or processing.
-Some labels carry the statement “May contain traces of gluten due to agricultural practices” to highlight the possible presence of gluten.
+Some labels carry the statement “Contains gluten due to manufacturing practices” to highlight the presence of gluten.
 Click here to learn more about dietary requirements.

 Are your spices kosher and halal-certified?

 No, we are not certified halal or kosher.
 Most spices are acceptable to both halal and kosher users and as we do not add any artificial ingredients of animal or seafood products to our spice blends, they should be acceptable as well.
 All products feature a detailed ingredient list for your reference.